Corporate Governance Report and Declaration of Corporate Governance pursuant to sections 289f and 315d of the HGB.

 The Executive Board and its working methods.

 The members of the Executive Board bear joint responsibility for the overall management of the Company.
 They cooperate closely with one another and exchange information about important actions and procedures taking place within their divisions.
 Each member of the Executive Board is responsible for the divisions assigned to them on the basis of Executive Board resolutions.
-The Executive Board generally reaches decisions in meetings, which are held every two weeks.
+The Executive Board generally reaches decisions in meetings, which are held every three weeks.
 In addition, every member of the Executive Board can call a meeting by announcing the item on the agenda.
 Likewise, every member can request that a topic be included in the agenda for a meeting.
-The Executive Board reaches decisions in meetings by a simple majority of votes cast or, outside of meetings, by a simple majority of its members.
+Decisions by the Executive Board are always reached by a simple majority of votes cast by all of its members.

 The Executive Board keeps the Supervisory Board comprehensively informed in good time, verbally and in writing as well as in regular meetings about planning, business development and the position of the Company, including risk management.